wikhud/PDF-TOOL/README.md

 # PDF-Tool

 This code is created to work with PDF files.
-I made it with some help of ChatGPT by OpenAI.
 Using it, you can concatenate (merge) separate files or split one into more.
 Files preview is availible.

 Example usage: